aonnet/aon-js-sdk-demo/README.md

 # AONWEB

-aonweb - JavaScript sdk for AON
+aonweb - JavaScript sdk for AON, **"Only supports version 1.x, does not support version 2.x and later.
+For version 2.x, please refer to the update_aonweb branch.**

 - API version: 1.0.0
 - Package version: 1.0.14